vislearn/FFF/README.md

 ```

-### Build models based on our framework
+### Reproduce our experiments

+All training configurations can be found in the `configs` directory.

 Our training framework is built on https://github.com/LarsKue/lightning-trainable based on PyTorch Lightning.
-There is no `main.py`, but
-you can train all our models via the `lightning_trainable.launcher.fit` module.
+There is no `main.py`, but you can train all our models via the `lightning_trainable.launcher.fit` module.
 For example, to train the Boltzmann generator on DW4:
 ```bash
 python -m lightning_trainable.launcher.fit configs/dw4.yaml --name '{data_set[name]}'